 U.S. Army MAAG & MACV Advisors In Vietnam:

-Before there was MACV, the senior military command in the RVN, as mentioned before, was (MAAG-Vietnam), which was formed on November 1, 1955, to provide military assistance to South Vietnam.
+Before the famous MAC-V (Military Assistance Command Vietnam), the senior military command in the Republic of Vietnam (RVN) was the Military Advisory Assistance Groups (MAAG-Vietnam), which was formed on November 1, 1955, to provide military assistance to South Vietnam.
 Elements of MAAG-Vietnam, and the U.S. Army, Air Force, Navy, & Marine Corps specific personnel were gathered up and put together to provide American assistance to the area, helping with the Self-Vietnamese Ministry of Defence, Joint General Staff, the various Corps and, divisional commanders, as well as training centers for their soldiers, to province and district headquarters.

 MAAG-Vietnam was disbanded in 1964 (Before our official involvement), and its personnel and responsibilities were absorbed by the new “MAC-V”.
-The Major was assigned to the 7th Infantry Division “The Hour-Glass” in his prior over-sears tour, the patch is bordered with the dark green of the early Class-A uniform, Which would indicate likely, Korean War service there.
-Colored-Scarfs were being used to I-D a member from the platoon or squad out in the boonies.
+The Major was assigned to the 7th Infantry Division “The Hour-Glass” in his prior overseas tour; the patch is bordered with the dark green of the early Class-A uniform, Which would indicate, likely, Korean War service there.
+Colored-Scarfs were being used to ID a member from the platoon or squad out in the boonies.

-He was Commissioned an officer of the Infantry and has been through Jump School.
-His CIB Badge, imply he has served in fact in both WWII and Korea and is now, entering his third War.
-His cap of choice is made of parachute material, lightly stuffed, and made the look of a bonnie-type cap, Wearing the common 1950s Tropical-Fatigue Jacket, he would have matching trousers and brown boots.
-During the early stages of the war, he may have even had an M1 Garrand Rifle or M14, and I’d put money on it, a .45 Auto Pistol, a Medical Dressing, perhaps a Fighting Knife., and webbing with pouches for Rifle Magazines, and a grenade or two.
+He was commissioned an officer of the Infantry, and he has passed through Jump School on the way.
+His CIB Badge implies he has served in both WWII and the Korean War.
+He is now entering his third War, and may not completely realize it.
+His cap of choice is made of silk camouflage parachute material, lightly stuffed, and made to look like a bonnie-type cap, it keeps him cool and is a bit of a subliminal Airborne identification message.
+It makes a statement of its own, subliminal-” Airborne” message.
+Wearing the common, but old 1940s-1950s Tropical Fatigue Jacket, he would have likely worn matching trousers and brown boots.
+This would be during the early stages of the war, perhaps even acknowledging that US Soldiers were in the country, prior to the 1960s, observing the ARVN forces and gathering information for US intelligence.
+So he may have had an M1 Garrand Rifle or Carbine, or M14, and I’d put money on it, a .45 Pistol, a Medical Dressing, a Fighting Knife, and some kind-of acquired local custom web gear, or vintage Army kit, with pouches for Rifle Magazines, and a grenade or two.

 It is probable we had people spying, and working for our Government in the area, keeping tabs on the goings-on therein Indo-China / South-East Asia, since before the 1940s, with concern on the Japanese expanse through China and Burma theater, the “Burma-Road of WWII fame, started in China-and went to Haiphong Harbor in Frech Indo China at the time, and then across from there, so before the OSS even, and then downsized becoming the “Strategic Services Unit”, to the CIA was derived in 1947, the Eisenhower administration figured, that Laos might be the first “potential domino” to fall, in what was not the Cold War, and thus cause Cambodia, Thailand, Burma and Vietnam (French Indo China) to fall to communism, officially the CIA activities in Laos started in the 1950s.

-by 1959, U.S. Special Operations Forces (Military working with the CIA) began to train some Laotian soldiers in unconventional warfare techniques, hand-to-hand combat, closer quarters battle, setting up traps and ambushes, guerilla warfare tactics, by the fall of 1959, called operation "Erawan".
+By 1959, U.S. Special Operations Forces (Military working with the CIA) began to train some Laotian soldiers in unconventional warfare techniques, hand-to-hand combat, close-quarters battle, setting up traps and ambushes, guerrilla warfare tactics, by the fall of 1959, called operation "Erawan".
 Under this code name, General Vang Pao, who was protecting the royal Lao family, recruited Hmong and Iu-Mien soldiers and had them trained by these operatives.

-The Hmong and Iu-Mien people, the American representatives thought, maybe could be taken in as allies, to fight the Communist threat and the idea presented to President John Kennedy “who had refused to send more American soldiers to battle in Southeast Asia” when he took office.
+The Hmong and Iu-Mien people, the American representatives thought, could be taken in as allies, to fight the Communist threat, and the idea was presented to President John Kennedy, “who had refused to send more American soldiers to battle in Southeast Asia” when he took office.

-It would have saved a lot of lives to have backed Ho Chi Minh when he was in control of the Viet-Minh in 1941, an umbrella group of all parties fighting for Vietnam's independence, asked for US support, the answer was no, so with his Lenin-Marxist beliefs, he went that route, becoming President of North Vietnam before his death in 1969.
+It would have saved a lot of lives to have backed Ho Chi Minh when he was in control of the Viet-Minh in 1941, an umbrella group of all parties fighting for Vietnam's independence, asked for US support, the answer was no, so with his Lenin-Marxist beliefs, he went that route, becoming President of North Vietnam before he died in 1969.

-Unfortunately, he was assassinated in 1963, and everything changed, LBJ was sworn in, and the fighting in Indochina continued to escalate with the Pathet-Lao, & Khmer Rouge in Cambodia, into the 1970s, it was really quite an appalling mess and devastating to these countries.
-The CIA itself claims the CIA had air operations in Laos from 1955 to 1974 and was the "largest paramilitary operations ever undertaken by the CIA."
+Unfortunately, he was assassinated in 1963, and everything changed.
+LBJ was sworn in, and the fighting in Indochina continued to escalate with the Pathet-Lao, & the Khmer Rouge in Cambodia, into the 1970s.
+It was quite an appalling mess and devastating to these countries.
+The CIA itself claims the CIA had air operations in Laos from 1955 to 1974 and was the "largest paramilitary operation ever undertaken by the CIA."

-Originally there was a sleeve patch based on the CBI patch of WWII, with the Chinese star, with red and white strips below, and MAAG in the right top corner, and there was a red shield with two elephant heads back to back, with MAAG LAOS written on top.
+Originally, there was a sleeve patch based on the CBI patch of WWII, with the Chinese star, with red and white strips below, and MAAG in the right top corner, and there was a red shield with two elephant heads back to back, with MAAG LAOS written on top.
 The one on the uniform is in form with the common MAAG Vietnam patch with 13 stars, but this one has a purple backing it.
-The uniform is the WWII cut, that carried over through the 1950s, through the Korean war, and on the American Advisors early on in the region of South East Asia, retaining full color on the insignia, but pictures are very rare of these people.
-Depicting a very early advisor, we have the 1950 style flat top field had, or in the field the more practical Aussi style boone-hat that the locals found to be popular for a very long time,
+The uniform is the WWII cut, which carried over through the 1950s, through the Korean war, and on the American Advisors early on in the region of South East Asia, retaining full color on the insignia. pictures of these people are rare of these people.
+Depicting a very early advisor, we have the 1950 style flat top field had, or in the field the more practical Aussi style boone-hat that the locals found to be popular for a very long time, note the picture showing that on the sleeve’s are impressions still from where “First Sergeant Chevrons” still, so eith he grabbed an old use uniform, from someone that rotated home? or he got a hell of a raise to go over seas?

 Captain, ARVN Ranger Advisor: